-Our data and setting allow us to overcome the difficulty of distinguishing between differences in individual characteristics and asset dynamics that create a poverty trap that arises in the case of observational data.
-The main contribution of this paper is to provide an empirical test for the existence of poverty traps using individual-level panel data we gathered over the course of 11 years studying the impact of a large randomized asset-transfer program in rural Bangladesh, BRAC's Targeting the Ultra-poor Program (Bandiera et al., 2017).
-This is part of a larger survey effort we conducted covering 23,000 households across the wealth distribution in over 1309 villages.
+studying the effect of a large randomized asset transfer program in rural Bangladesh, BRAC's Targeting the Ultra-Poor Program (Bandiera et al. 2017).
+This is part of a larger survey effort we conducted covering 23,000 households across the wealth distribution in over 1,309 villages.
 These villages are situated in the poorest districts of Bangladesh.
-We track 6000 poor households across 2007, 2009, 2011, 2014 and 2018, half of which are randomly selected to receive a large asset transfer in 2007 mainly in the form of livestock (cows).4 Being able to track the long-run dynamics of assets, occupations and poverty across 11 years is important as a central prediction of poverty trap models is that one time policies can have permanent effects if they lift people out of the trap.
+We track 6,000 poor households across 2007, 2009, 2011, 2014, and 2018, half of which are randomly selected to receive a large asset transfer in 2007, mainly in the form of livestock (cows).
+Being able to track the long-run dynamics of assets, occupations, and poverty across 11 years is important because a central prediction of poverty trap models is that one-time policies can have permanent effects if they lift people out of the trap.

 We begin by showing that the distribution of productive assets for all individuals in these villages is bimodal.
 The occupational structure of these villages is very simple and highly correlated with asset ownership.
 Those who own land or livestock combine it with their labor and hire those who do not on a casual basis.
 Land cultivation and livestock rearing yield higher earnings than casual labor.
-This very simple occupational structure, where the more unproductive occupations (agricultural laborer and domestic servant) do not require assets whereas the more productive ones (livestock rearing and land cultivation) do, helps us in our search for the existence of asset threshold levels above which poor households take on asset reliant occupations and rise out of poverty and below which they remain trapped.
+This very simple occupational structure, where the more unproductive occupations (agricultural laborer and domestic servant) do not require assets and the more productive ones (livestock rearing and land cultivation) do, helps us in our search for the existence of asset threshold levels above which poor households take on asset-reliant occupations and rise out of poverty and below which they remain trapped.